-This toolkit has been written by Tanja Haque, CAFOD's Gender Advisor from 2009-2018.
-All material and case studies in this toolkit were gathered during this period.
+All material and case studies in this toolkit were gathered during the period 2009-2018.
 This toolkit is organised under the four primary headings of

 - 1 Individual

 - 2 Family

 - 3 Community

 - 4 Society

 The same structure of 'Seeing, Judging, Acting, Celebrating' has been used under each heading to help explore the issues and to present information, options, recommendations and tools.
 You will find sections on church teaching, statistics, the voices of women and other stakeholders, examples of practice and tools to support your own practice.
 The toolkit is designed for you to browse and select sections according to your needs and interests.
 The full toolkit builds systematically from the individual up to a societal level.
 Please use the material in whatever way works best for you.